ttheland/insect-identification/README.md

+# IF YOU WANT TO USE THE NOTEBOOKS, MAKE A COPY!
+DON'T REQUEST ACCESS TO MINE. lol
 # insect-identification
 Insect identification from user images in the wild.
 Built with Python, PyTorch, [Weights and Biases](https://docs.wandb.ai/).
 First Class Honours dissertation project.